Temporary Work (Skilled) Visa (Subclass 457)

 “Employers seeking to access the subclass 457 visa programme must first test the local labour market to ensure that there is no suitably qualified and experienced Australian citizen or permanent resident or ‘eligible temporary visa holder’ readily available to fill that position.”

 Labour market testing (LMT) doesn’t apply to all applications.
 ANZSCO skill level 1 and 2 occupations are exempt from this requirement, unless the qualification or experience is protected.
 These protected occupations are engineering and nursing.
-There are other exemptions that apply, such as if tt would affect international trade obligations e.g. FTA, and will be expanding upon in a later article that will delve into the finer details of LMT.
-For now, more information for which occupations labour marketing testing is compulsory, and where there are exemptions, can be read on the DIBP’s website on this page under the nomination tab.
+There are other exemptions that apply, such as if it would affect international trade obligations.

 Should LMT be required, it must occur within 12 months before the application or from the point at which the position in the sponsoring company became vacant.